james-cole/manifold-lab/content/authors/michela_gravina/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Napoli
+- name: University of Naples Federico II
 - url: ""

 # Short bio (displayed in user profile at end of posts)